 (n) [The resident's medication regimens need to be reviewed to determine if more] More cost-effective medications are available to treat current medical conditions.

-(3) The pharmacist shall document the pharmacy review as required under this section in each resident's chart and this documentation shall be reviewed every 6 months as part of the assisted living program's quality assurance activities as required in Regulation [.13] .14 of this chapter.
+(3) The pharmacist shall document the pharmacy review as required under this section in each resident's chart and this documentation shall be reviewed every 6 months as part of the assisted living program's quality assurance activities as required in Regulation .13 of this chapter.

-[K.] (h) The person conducting the on-site review under §[G] F or [J] §G of this regulation shall recommend changes, as appropriate, to the appropriate authorized prescriber and the [assisted living] manager or designee.
+[K.] (H) The person conducting the on-site review under §[G] F or [J] §G of this regulation shall recommend changes, as appropriate, to the appropriate authorized prescriber and the [assisted living] manager or designee.

 [L. If a resident requires that staff administer medications as defined in Regulation .02B(3) of this chapter, and the administration of medications has been delegated to an unlicensed staff person pursuant to COMAR 10.27.11, the assisted living manager shall comply with COMAR 10.27.11 by arranging for an on-site review by the delegating registered nurse at least every 45 days.
 The delegating nurse shall make appropriate recommendations to the appropriate authorized prescriber, and the assisted living manager or designee.]